V-Sekai/manuals/decisions/20211031-use-bpr-to-rank-skeleton-bone-names.md

-# Use BPR to rank skeleton bone names
+# Rank skeleton bone names by using BPR

 - Status: superseded by [20211101-rank-skeleton-bone-names-with-catboost](20211101-rank-skeleton-bone-names-with-catboost.md)